Lamberto Bava: Early 1980s theatrical films

 A meeting with director Pupi Avati led to Bava directing his own feature film Macabre in 1980 which was co-written with Pupi and Antonio Avati.
 The film stars Bernice Stegers as Jane, a woman who has an affair with a man (Stanko Molnar), who dies.
-After his death, Jane keeps his severed head in her refrigerator and performs erotic acts with it.
-According to Lamberto Bava, after seeing Macabre, Mario told him "Now I can die in peace".
+After his death, Jane keeps his severed head in her refrigerator and performs erotic acts with it. seeing Macabre, Mario told him "Now I can die in peace".
 Mario actually died later in 1980.

 Following the release of Macabre, Lamberto Bava worked in advertising and continued to write stories for potential future film projects.
 He was approached by director Dario Argento to assist him with his giallo film Tenebre (1982), wherein Bava is credited as an assistant director.
 In 1983, Lamberto Bava directed his second feature film as a director, the giallo film A Blade in the Dark.
 A Blade in the Dark was originally developed as a television film shot in four 25-minute segments on a very low budget.
 The film stars Andrea Occhipinti as the music composer Bruno, a man who becomes involved in a series of murders while staying at a secluded villa.

 Bava's next two film projects were in different genres than his previous giallo and horror film output.
 Bava was given a script for Blastfighter, a film originally written as a remake of the Australian film Mad Max with the intention of giving it to director Lucio Fulci.
 Blastfighter starred Michael Sopkiw as Tiger, a detective who had been released from prison for shooting the man who killed his wife.
 Tiger moves into the woods with his daughter where he is terrorized by a group of thugs.
 Lamberto's next film, Monster Shark, was a science fiction film about a mutated shark that goes on a killing spree with two marine biologists attempting to track down the creature to stop it.